gavinlyonsrepo/ERM19264_UC1609_RPI/README.md

 The fonts 1-6 are byte high(at text size 1) scale-able fonts, columns of padding added by SW.
 The example file TEXT_GRAPHICS shows how to use these.

-Four standard fonts available :
+Six standard fonts available :

 | Font num | Font name | Font size xbyy |  Note |
 | ------ | ------ | ------ | ------ |